MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 -- File: sql/Analytics_Layer_And_Views.sql

 -- This will:
--- 1. Execute all 7 analysis queries
+-- 1. Execute all 7 business analysis queries
--- 2. Create all 7 reusable views
+-- 2. Create all 7 reusable SQL views
 ```

 ### Step 3 — Open the Power BI Report